Security-Onion-Solutions/securityonion-docs/wazuh.rst

 .. note::

-   This will not remove alerts that were generated before applying new rules, and also this will only suppress alerts, but not the logs too.
-You will still receive logs for this events in Kibana.
+   This will not remove existing alerts that were generated before applying the new rule.
+Also note that this only suppresses the alert and not the underlying log.

 Adding Agents
 -------------